RichardGrant-93/cordova-electron-app-with-shell/README.md

 ## Contributing
-This is a private repository maintained by contact-less-home-services.com.
-If you would like to participate in this repository you are welcome to reach out to [admin](mailto:admin@richard-grant.com)
+This is a public repository maintained by contact-less-home-services.com.
+If you have questions, feel free to reach out [admin](mailto:admin@richard-grant.com)

 All new feature functionality requires unit testing.

-## License
-None